Village walks in Dorset: 7 lovely routes to try

 The village's surviving listed cottages, mostly built of cob with thatched roofs, belong mainly to the second half of the 16th century or first half of the 17th century.
 St Lawrence's Church was built around 1200AD, partly rebuilt about 1400 and restored 1875-78; the old vicarage was built in 1792.
 The former mill-race for Affpuddle Mill and the River Piddle run alongside St Lawrence's churchyard.

 2. A ramble around Piddletrenthide and Plush Hill

-Butterflies, buzzards and beautiful views sum up this lovely summer walk around Piddletrenthide and Plush Hill .Careful farming and maintenance of natural spaces has helped butterflies to thrive on this chalk hill farmland.
+Butterflies, buzzards and beautiful views sum up this lovely summer walk around Piddletrenthide and Plush Hill (although it's beautiful in winter too).Careful farming and maintenance of natural spaces has helped butterflies to thrive on this chalk hill farmland.
 You should see marbled whites, brimstones, gatekeepers, peacocks and red admirals.

 West Hill and Plush Hill offer magnificent views to the north as far as Duncliffe Hill and Win Green on the edge of Cranborne Chase, and Hardy Monument above Portesham in the south.
 If the long ascents find you wilting, feign fitness.
 Above you hungry buzzards may well be circling!